waku-org/specs/standards/application/relay-reliability.md

 For the nodes that may have connection issues to **receive** messages via transport layer, this search criteria can be used to fetch missing messages from store nodes periodically after network resumes.

-In summary, by leveraging the store node to provide such query services, the applications are able to mitigate the reliability issue of transport layer.
-This approach also introduces new challenges like centralization, privacy, and scalability.
-It should be viewed as a temporary solution and deprecated when e2e reliability solution is ready.
+In summary, by leveraging the store node to provide such query services, the applications are able to mitigate reliability issues on the Waku transport layer.
+This approach also introduces new limitations like centralized points of failures in Store nodes, diminished privacy, and lower scalability.
+It should be viewed as a temporary solution and deprecated when an e2e reliability solution is ready.

 ## Implementation Suggestions